Announcing the DAD Digital Festival to start in July 2021

 Dover Arts Development (DAD) is an artist-led not for profit limited company that functions as a collaborative, porous framework within which its artist directors conceive, manage & deliver ambitious projects of artistic excellence within the visual arts, poetry, writing, sound & music.

-In December 2020, DAD appointed eight ‘Guardians’: Alice Bryant, Charles Holland, Colin Priest, Edda Salander-Jones, Gabor Stark, Helen Lindon, Richard Bundy & Simon Bill.
+In December 2020 DAD was joined by eight ‘Guardians’: Alice Bryant, Charles Holland, Colin Priest, Edda Salander-Jones, Gabor Stark, Helen Lindon, Richard Bundy & Simon Bill.
 Their function is summed up in the term ‘guardian’ and the means is through a non-formalised structure where each, as well as helping steer DAD, can continue working on projects with DAD.

 As a cultural producer DAD acts as a catalyst for cultural/artistic activity, developing long-term relationships that nurture inclusive cultural partnerships, inspiring an arts and cultural approach to building community resilience and nurturing the talent in individuals.